-As families gear up to celebrate the winter holiday season together, a new Reuters/Ipsos poll has found that the course of U.S. politics is their least favorite topic to dish up at the dinner table.
+As families gear up to celebrate the winter holiday season together, a recent Reuters/Ipsos poll has found that the course of U.S. politics is their least favorite topic to dish up at the dinner table.

 Hertlein is an expert on helping people with post traumatic stress disorder, depression, anxiety and psychosomatic symptoms.
 Through her program, she works with clients to process their feelings and figure out how to tactfully parse through opposing views on a variety of sensitive issues — skills that may be particularly handy during the upcoming holiday season.

 Below, Hertlein offers a few strategies for navigating potential political discord at this year’s family table.